 There are also apps for smartphones that make keeping the records very easy and convenient.
 You don’t have to write it down or wait until you’re in front of your computer to record your mileage.
 Instead, you can download the app on your smartphone and keep track of your mileage on the go.
 To learn more about these convenient smartphone apps check out our guide on the best mileage tracking apps.

-Other Travel Expenses
+Rental Property Tax Deductions for Other Travel Expenses

 Aside from using your car, other travel expenses related to your rental property may be partially or totally deductible.
 For example, if you fly to a property in another state to clean out the building between tenants, that’s legitimately business-related.
 The airfare would be deductible as would hotel stays meals, rental cars, parking, and tolls.